 Evidence-based practice in addiction treatment ensures that clients receive the most effective care possible while improving treatment outcomes.
 Scientific research is an extremely reliable source for determining what works.
 For this reason, evidence-based addiction treatment methods are widely viewed as being very effective for helping addicted individuals overcome their drug and alcohol abuse.

-Nova Recovery Center, for example, is a rehab center that offers evidence-based addiction treatment with a variety of therapies and methods to customize each client’s recovery program.
+Nova Recovery Center, for example, is a rehab center that offers evidence-based approaches to drug addiction treatment with a variety of research-based therapies and methods to customize each client’s recovery program.
 Our clients can feel confident that they are receiving high-quality addiction treatment at Nova because our methods are proven and backed by scientific evidence.

 What are Examples of Evidence-Based Treatment in Drug and Alcohol Rehab?

 SAMHSA’s National Registry of Evidence-Based Programs and Practices is an organized database featuring hundreds of evidence-based treatment methods that can be used in drug and alcohol rehab, as well as in other therapeutic settings.2